kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 Once again, thanks for these researchers.

 # Environment Setting
-The experiment first target two snakes situation.
-The height and width of state of env is 15x15 and each snake have egocentric view which shows 2 for itself and 3 for other snake.
+The experiment first purpose is solving two snakes environment.
+The height and width of state of environment is two dimensional array which have a shape of 15x15 and each snake have egocentric view which gives 2 for body of itself and 3 for head of itself.
+Body and head of other snake gets 4, 5 in turn.
 And -1 is given for dead snake and 1 is given for fruit.
 In addition to the current state, the previous three states can be used together, so that in addition to the snake position information, direction information can be grasped together by a network without RNN network.
 Each snake can move up, down, right, left for getting fruit which gives 1 reward and avoiding wall hitting which gives -1 reward.
 Here snakes must compete with each other and get the maximum reward.

 For summary, there are two states and two actions for each steps if there is two snake and state is divied by 3 for normalization.

 # Policy Network
-The DQN network uses a structure like Double-Dueling-DQN (https://github.com/awjuliani/DeepRL-Agents/blob/master/Double-Dueling-DQN.ipynb) raised by Arthur Juliani.
+I use a policy network uses a structure like a Double-Dueling-DQN (https://github.com/awjuliani/DeepRL-Agents/blob/master/Double-Dueling-DQN.ipynb) raised by Arthur Juliani.
 The CNN kernel size and the number of filters were slightly adjusted and the rest were used as is.

 | Network Structure | Value |
 | ------------- | ------------- |